 a) Immediate financial injection $700,000 to ACT peak sport and recreation bodies, helping support cash flow.

-b) Early access to the 2021 Sport and Recreation Grants Program, allowing the 28 Triennially funded organisations to receive their 2021 funding allocation from 1 July 2020.
+b) Early access for 2021 Sport and Recreation Grants Program.
+The 28 Triennially funded organisations to receive 2021 funding allocation from 1 July 2020.

-c) Bringing forward the 2021 Sport and Recreation Grants Program by more than six months.
+c) Bringing forward the 2021 Sport and Recreation Grants Program by six months.

 d) Waiver of ACT Government sportsground hire fees from the Transport Canberra and City Services Directorate (TCCS) for the 2020 winter season, starting mid-March to end of September, with all existing booking/s reserved.

 e) Suspension of all outstanding invoice payments due for ACT Government sportsground hire fees from TCCS for an initial period to 1 July 2020.